CREON 1212 (Creon 60,000 units amylase / 12,000 units lipase / 38,000 units protease)

 Pill imprint CREON 1212 has been identified as Creon 60,000 units amylase / 12,000 units lipase / 38,000 units protease.

 Creon is used in the treatment of chronic pancreatitis; pancreatic exocrine dysfunction; cystic fibrosis and belongs to the drug class digestive enzymes.
 Risk cannot be ruled out during pregnancy.
-Creon 60,000 units amylase / 12,000 units lipase / 38,000 units protease is not subject to the Controlled Substances Act.
+Creon 60,000 units amylase / 12,000 units lipase / 38,000 units protease is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: